w3f/polkadot-wiki/docs/learn-balance-transfers.md

 ## Polkadot-JS Apps

+> NOTE: In this walkthrough we will be using the Polkadot network.
+If you would like to switch to
+> Kusama or a different network, you can change it by clicking the top left navigation dropdown and
+> selecting a different network.

 Let's begin by opening up the [Polkadot-JS Apps][].
 There are two ways to make a balance transfer:

 1. By using the "Transfer" tab in the "Accounts" dropdown (located on the top navigational menu).